kaushikbalasundar/Stoch_gaitAdaptation-/README.md

 - What is the describing functions method for analyzing and tuning a NO?

-## Paper 4: Realizing Learned Quadruped Locomotion Behaviors through Kinematic Motion Primitives

-### What I understood:

-#### Abstract:

-- Kinematic motion primitives (kMPs) are a set of basic patterns used by humans and other animals to realize periodic (walking, running) and discrete tasks

-- These basic motions are learned using 'Deep Reinforcement Learning' (D-RL), as opposed to traditional controllers.

-- The objective is to realize basic walking patters namely trot, gallop, walk and bound using these kMPs.

-- kMPs can effectively embody the walking pattern and using this we can derive other behaviour.

-- D-RL uses policy gradient based approaches.
-The resulting walking is analyzed using principle component analysis.

-### What I didn't understand / need to explore:

-## Paper  5: Design, Development and Experimental Realization of a Quadrupedal
+## Paper  4: Design, Development and Experimental Realization of a Quadrupedal
 Research Platform: Stoch

 ### What I understood: